Neur0toxine/pock/README.md

 - [x] Multipart form body matcher (just like callback matcher but parses the body as a multipart form data)
 - [x] **BREAKING CHANGE:** Rename serializer decorators to serializer adapters.
 - [ ] `symfony/http-client` support.
-- [ ] Real network response for mocked & unmatched requests.
+- [ ] Real network response for mocked requests.
 - [ ] Document everything (with examples if it’s feasible).